-The traditional class of nine-to twelve-year-olds were always having trouble organizing itself into neatly lined up teams for the next activity.
+The traditional class of nine-to twelve-year-olds was always having trouble organizing itself into neatly lined up teams for the next activity.
 I had already given them flags denoting the names of their teams and had written the team names on the board.
 When one team finally managed to form a line, I burst out, “Look at the Orange team!
 What a nice line!
 You get a point!”
 The chalk mark on the board riveted the attention of the other teams.
 “And you’re quiet.
 One more point!”

 In seconds, the other two teams magically lined up and stood at attention like soldiers.
 “Wow, look at the Purple and Green teams!
 You all get one point!
 And everyone is so quiet.
 One more point!”
 Everyone was energized and focused before we even started the game.